 Since Kallmann syndrome involves the delayed start or incompleteness of puberty, the psychological well-being of the affected teenager may be negatively impacted.
 In a time when social media is rife with information regarding how one should look and dress, dealing with a condition that delays the development of the patient is bound to draw unnecessary and inappropriate comments from peers.

 Physically keeping up with and partaking in sporting activities, with children the same age, will start to become difficult since they will be growing at a rapid pace as they go through puberty.
 This may also have a negative impact on the patient’s self-esteem and self-worth.

-Therefore increased awareness is extremely important when it comes to knowing how to deal with this condition.
+Therefore, increased awareness is extremely important when it comes to knowing how to deal with this condition.
 Kallmann syndrome doesn’t have to be a challenging condition for teenagers.
 If all involved people such as parents, caregivers, teachers, and doctors all have the relevant information at their disposal, then guiding the patient through the necessary processes to deal effectively with the condition becomes easier.

 In adulthood, affected individuals may deal with relationship-related issues.
 These may include struggling to maintain a relationship with a significant other, sexual related problems and difficulty to conceive.
-All these problems may be caused by the reproductive-related problems these patients may still face or may develop because of mental health conditions, such as anxiety-related disorders, that may have begun in their teenage years due to the mentioned factors.
+All these problems may be caused by the reproductive-related problems these patients may still face or may develop because of mental health conditions, such as anxiety-related disorders, which may have begun in their teenage years due to the mentioned factors.